hamidb80/hypothesis-of-understanding/readme.md

 > Learning (L) refine Knowledge (K) through practice, Understanding (U)  feed back into improving Learning (L) (e.g., learning strategies

 > A student studying physics might start by memorizing formulas (K), practice solving problems (L), then grasp *why* those formulas work (U).
 KLU would let them invent a novel experiment or critique flawed theories.

+- [ ] explain more, give examples and try to be poetic

 ## Chapter 2; How we [should] solve a problem